Ashijo/ScriptCaster/README.md

 and paste the result where you need it.

 <h3 style="color: red"> Not safe for use.
 The releases are only for debug purpose.</h3>

+After a 3 month "break" I'm back to make this project progress.